 There’s something so wonderfully permanent about planting a tree – it’s such a lovely thing to do to commemorate any special occasion, and Valentine’s Day is no exception.
 You don’t need acres of space or lots of gardening know-how either.
 Lots of trees come in bush or dwarf sizes and can even be grown in containers on your patio or balcony.

 To get the most out of your Valentine’s tree, I recommend buying a cherry tree, which are famous for their stunning spring blossom, bringing romance and beauty to your garden every year.

 The variety ‘Sunburst’ will also bring a glut of deep purple sweet cherries, to enjoy indulging in with your loved one throughout the summer.
 This is a self-fertile variety, so you won’t need to worry about cross pollinating with another tree.
 Simply pop in a sunny spot in your garden, and enjoy watching it grow with your partner for decades to come.

 Have you bought or received any unusual or special plants for Valentine’s this year?
 I’d love to hear your stories.
-Leave a comment below or contact me on Facebook or Twitter to get in touch.
+So let me know on Facebook, Twitter, or Instagram.

 For more garden planting ideas, check out my blog: